KULeuven-Diepenbeek/osc-course/content/appendix/installing.md

     * In the VirtualBox menu on top, choose "Mount Guest Additions CD Image" (bottom option)
     * This should allow you to auto-install the necessary software.
 After this, reboot the VM and you should be able to choose new screen sizing options in the VirtualBox View menu
         * Sometimes this step requires additional software to be installed first.
 This typically does the trick: `sudo apt install -y make perl`.
 After this, reboot the VM and re-Mount the CD image.
+6. If you have other issues, Google is your friend.
+There's a high chance others have encountered the same problem as you have, and have posted a solution.

 <!-- 6.
 I get the following error **can't open device "/dev/ttyACM0": No such file or directory**.
 This means that the Arduino is not present in the Virtual Machine.
 Make sure you've added the device in the **OSC - Settings** !!
 {{% figure src="/img/installVM/arduino_01.png" %}}